Brand Asset Valuator (BAV)

 The aforementioned variables are explained further below:

-A successful brand will have to distinguish itself from other brands.
+A successful brand will have to stand apart from its competitors.
 This differentiation must be unique as well as different from competitors; it must propagate the vision and mission of the organisation, while at the same time be distinctive.

 The more powerful a brand name, the higher the price an organisation can sell the product for.
 This explains how top brands charge relatively higher prices than lesser known brands.